 That means, “Wow, it has been a long time since I heard a student say, ‘Hooray!
 It is time for grammar!’ ”

-The other form of its has no apostrophe, it’s spelled I-T-S, and is the possessive determiner used to designate animals and things.
+The other form of its has no apostrophe.
+It is a possessive determiner generally used to designate animals and inanimate objects.

-1) Sweden is famous for its social welfare system and hot blonde chicks.
+1) The Netherlands is famous for its tulips and windmills.

-2) Volvo is famous for its boxy-but-safe car design.
+2) Volvo is known for its boxy-but-safe car design.

 Neither of those sentences would make sense if you replaced its with it is or it has.

-Luckily, when you are speaking nobody can hear whether or not your brain is putting in apostrophes where they don’t belong.
+Luckily, when you are speaking nobody can hear whether or not your brain is mixing up its and it’s.
 Writing is where you will get in trouble.

-Here is how you can avoid writing the wrong form of its/it’s when you have an important piece of writing where you cannot possibly afford to look like a dork.
+Here is how you can avoid writing the wrong form of its or it’s when you have an important piece of writing where you cannot possibly afford to give a bad impression.

-1) So here’s step one.
-When you write, ask yourself if the it’s/its you’re about to write means it is or it has.
+1) Step one: when you write, ask yourself if the it’s/its you’re about to write means it is or it has.
 If it does, then you can use the it’s form WITH an apostrophe.
-If it doesn’t make sense, then you need the its form WITHOUT an apostrophe.
+If it is or it has does not fit in your sentence, then you need the its form WITHOUT an apostrophe.

-Sweden is famous for its social welfare.
-Can you say, “Sweden is famous for it is social welfare” or “Sweden is famous for it has social welfare”?
-Nope, it doesn’t work, so you know you need its with NO apostrophe.
+Can you say “The Netherlands is famous for it has tulips”?
+Nope, it doesn’t work, so you know you need the pronoun its with NO apostrophe.

 If you are still confused, then try recasting the sentence its/it’s with another possessive determiner, like his, her, or their.
 If one of those make sense grammar-wise, then you need its with NO apostrophe.
 Here’s an example:

 Volvo is famous for its boxy-but-safe design.
 You can try “Volvo is famous for their boxy-but-safe design.”
 Yes, it makes sense!
 So you know that you use its with no apostrophe.